kevinzhou22/weather-app/README.md

-This is a simple weather-app mini-project for practicing asynchronous code, as well as use of various tools such as webpack.
+This is a simple weather-app mini-project for practicing asynchronous code, as well as the use of various tools such as webpack.